microsoft/vscode-docs/docs/python/debugging.md

 ## Additional configurations

 By default, VS Code shows only the most common configurations provided by the Python extension.
 You can select other configurations to include in `launch.json` by using the **Add Configuration** command shown in the list and the `launch.json` editor.
-When you use the command, VS Code prompts you with a list of all available configurations (be sure to click on the "Python" option):
+When you use the command, VS Code prompts you with a list of all available configurations (be sure to select the **Python** option):

 ![Adding a new Python debugging configuration](images/debugging/add-configuration.png)